elsawy269/ms-task_managment/README.md

 ## Getting started

-This is a basic API skeleton written in JavaScript.
 It is very useful for building RESTful web APIs for your front-end platforms like Android, iOS, or JavaScript frameworks (Angular, Reactjs, etc.).

 This project will run on **NodeJs** using **MongoDB** as database.
 I maintained the code structure easy as any beginner can also adopt the flow and start building an API.